 Remember when 40 inches was a whopping size for a television?
 Nowadays the 40/42/43 inch range of TVs is seen as the starting point for a 4K display, so usually offers a handy compromise between picture quality and price.

-A native 4K television will enable you to watch Ultra HD (3,840 x 2,160 pixels) content, display 4K gaming from a PS4 Pro or Xbox One S/X, and input 4K UHD Blu-Ray DVDs – and will be the difference between a standard capability set and one primed for the future of TV resolution.
-(Onus on the future, there, as there isn't much 4K content available yet outside of these examples.)
+A native 4K television will enable you to watch Ultra HD (3,840 x 2,160 pixels) content, display 4K gaming from a PS4 Pro or Xbox One S/X, and input 4K UHD Blu-Ray DVDs – and will be the difference between a standard capability set and one primed for the higher end of TV resolutions.

 The prices of these sets are usually between £400 / $500 / AU$700 and £800 / $1,000 / AU$1,400 for a 40-or-so inch LCD display.
 You're not getting the proprietary panel technologies seen at larger sizes, but this size is probably where you get most bang for your buck.